slathwal/obesity-estimation/README.md

 ![alt text](images/PyTorch_top15_class4.png)

 ### Models Summary
-The resume of all 4 models are detailed as follows:
+The resume of all 4 models performance are detailed as follows:

 <div align="center">